 5 – If your paint is crackling a bit, you can add a second coat once completely dry.
 I like it, so I’m leaving it.
 But you do you.

-6 – Download the Scarecrow face printable linked above, or find one you prefer by searching on Google or Etsy.
+6 – Grab the Scarecrow face linked above.
 Simply place the image on top of your Graphite paper resting in place on your pizza pan.
 Tip* Don’t forget we will be adding some detail to the top section of your Scarecrow head, so place the face more towards the bottom half of the pan.

 7 – With a ball-embossing stylus or crafting tool, trace the image directly onto your pizza pan.
 Remove to find your tracings.

 8 – Grab your black Posca pen and trace the Scarecrow features, skipping the nose, at first.
-Color in the nose with orange, and then outline it with black to complete.
+Color the nose orange, and then outline it with black to complete it.
 Add in the whites of your eyeballs.

 9 – Dry with a heat gun.